 Two important sections of the Fiverr platform to familiarise yourself with are the analytics and earnings pages.
 The Fiverr Analytics page is where you’ll find some basic information about how you’re performing on the platform.
 The earnings page is where you can look at all of that sweet money you’ve earned – and of course withdraw it all!
-To find out how to do that check out this article.

 How Do I See Analytics on Fiverr?